Gabrielle Union Flaunts Age-Defying Physique In Sexy Crop Top And Shorts Combo

-Gabrielle Union is the coolest mom around and she knows it!
+Gabrielle Union is the coolest mom around, and she knows it!

-The actress paraded her super fit body around Nebraska in a stunning zebra print combo.
+The actress paraded her super fit body around Nebraska in a stunning zebra-print combo.
 She took to her Instagram page on Monday to offer her over 14 million followers a bit of start-of-the-week motivation, but she also flexed her fashion muscles in the process.

 The new snaps are from her latest visit to her hometown of Omaha, and Gabrielle made sure to put on an eye-popping display with her stylish outfit.
-She rocked a zebra print crop top and matching above-the-knee shorts, which allowed her to flaunt her rock-hard abs and world-famous curves freely.
+She rocked a zebra-print crop top and matching above-the-knee shorts, which allowed her to flaunt her rock-hard abs and world-famous curves freely.

 The 46-year-old hottie completed her ensemble with a long, matching zebra print blazer-style jacket, as well as some comfortable white sneakers.
-She had her long dark locks up in a sleek bun, and accessorized the look with a pair of hoop earrings.
+She had her long dark locks up in a sleek bun and accessorized the look with a pair of hoop earrings.
 The outfit is straight from her collaboration with fashion brand New York & Company, which is inspired by her own style.

 In one of the pictures, Gabrielle walked alongside her friends and her husband, former NBA star Dwyane Wade.
 The entire clan smiled joyfully as they appeared to be having a great time in Nebraska.